 The PLEIADE project entails several activities with the eventual aim of fostering the inclusion of marginalized children, educating students to diversity, and preventing early school leaving by promoting an emotionally supportive school environment from a young age.
-The project work plan comprises four main phases, namely: the preparatory phase, where the partnership designed the BTAs and developed the necessary tools to support the design of inclusive collaborative activities; the training phase, where the BTAs were carried out; the enactment phase, where the teachers involved in the training will use the designs produced during the BTAs in their classes; and the amplification phase, devoted to engage a wider community of stakeholders with project outcomes and disseminate its results.
+The project work plan comprises four main phases, namely: the preparatory phase, where the partnership will design the BTAs and develop the necessary tools to support the design of inclusive collaborative activities; the training phase, where the BTAs will be carried out according to the pathway described in this document; the enactment phase, where the teachers involved in the training will use the designs produced during training in their classes; and the amplification phase, devoted to engage a wider community of stakeholders with project outcomes and disseminate its results.

-This report describes the results of one of the activities belonging to the preparatory phase of the project: the design of the teachers' professional development (TPD) pathway (IO1) that was implemented in the Blended Training Activities (BTAs).
+This report describes the results of one of the activities belonging to the preparatory phase of the project: the design of the teachers' professional development (TPD) pathway (IO1) that will be implemented in the Blended Training Activities (BTAs).

-The implementation of the BTAs thus relied on the outcomes of the project preparatory phase, comprising the first three PLEIADE intellectual outputs: the blended training pathway of the Teachers' Professional Development pathway (IO1, i.e. this document); the hybrid I4T game (IO2; Bicocchi et al., 2021), which was used during the training as a tool for the facilitation of learning design; the gamified platform for the BTAs (IO3; Manganello, Persico, Georgiev, Minhev, & Peltekov, 2021), which was the online environment that hosted the interactions between the PLEIADE teachers during the BTAs, and will continue to host them during the Enactment phase.
+The implementation of the BTAs thus relies on the outcomes of the project preparatory phase, comprising the first three PLEIADE intellectual outputs: the blended training pathway of the Teachers' Professional Development pathway (IO1, i.e. this document); the hybrid I4T game (IO2; Bicocchi et al., 2021), which will be used during the training as a tool for the facilitation of learning design; the gamified platform for the BTAs (IO3; Manganello, Persico, Georgiev, Minhev, & Peltekov, 2021), which will constitute the online environment that will host the interactions between the PLEIADE teachers during the BTAs and the Enactment phases.

-This pathway is the output of a design process carried out by CNR-ITD in collaboration with the University of Sofia and it specifies how the Teacher Professional Development (TPD) process was meant to be carried out and how PLEIADE's teachers were introduced to the PLEIADE methods and tools for fostering inclusion (Figure 1) and how, thanks to the teachers' reflections on their own and their peers' practice, the partnership laid the bases for the development of the project final outputs.
+This pathway is the output of a design process carried out by CNR-ITD in collaboration with the University of Sofia and it specifies how the Teacher Professional Development (TPD) process will be carried out, that is, how PLEIADE's teachers will be introduced to the PLEIADE methods and tools for fostering inclusion (Figure 1) and how, thanks to the teachers' reflections on their own and their peers' practice, the partnership will lay the bases for the development of the project final outputs.

-According to the project proposal, the pathway would:
+According to the project proposal, the pathway will:

-- get participants to improve their praxis in terms of inclusion through designbased collaboration; - introduce them to the PLEIADE methods and tools for fostering inclusion in their classes; - help them apply the PLEIADE methods and tools in practice; - build the foundations of a peer community that shares know-how about the content and experience that the pathway addresses.
+- get participants to improve their praxis in terms of inclusion through design-based collaboration; - introduce them to the PLEIADE methods and tools for fostering inclusion in their classes; - help them apply the PLEIADE methods and tools in practice; - build the foundations of a peer community that shares know-how about the content and experience that the pathway addresses.